EvanAnderson/ts_block/README.txt

 to create inbound firewall rules blocking traffic from the blocked host.
 On these operating systems no special configuration of the registry or network adapters is necessary.

+NOTE: If you don't wish to use Advanced Firewall you can set the registry entry BlockStyle to 1 to force the use of black-hole routing.
+I have determined that (on Windows Server 2008 and above at least) using the special IP 0.0.0.0 will work and you can ignore the below advice.

 Because Windows Server 2003 lacks sufficient features in its built-in firewall functionality a black-hole host route is used.
 Unfortunately,